 Attracting the Best Means Learning to be More Flexible

-It’s hard to think of an industry or sector that faces the same thrilling combination of opportunity, challenge and risk as we do in construction.
-To prosper (or perhaps even just to survive), construction firms need the very best people we can find.
+It’s hard to think of an industry or sector that faces the same thrilling combination of opportunity, challenge and risk as we do in ours.
+To prosper (or perhaps even just to survive), our industry needs the very best people it can find.
 This would be the case even without the growing skills crisis.

 For productivity to reach the levels required we need innovation.
 We need fresh ideas and fresh approaches.
 We need the very best minds and skills.
 What we can’t afford is for our future workforce to be constrained by traditional thinking, traditional methods of recruitment and traditional ways of working.